zamyafoobi/WowClassicGrindBot/README.md

 Each class has a configuration file in `\Json\class` e.g. the config for a `Warrior` it is in file `Warrior_1.json`.

-The configuration file determines what spells you cast when pulling and in combat, where to vendor and repair and what buffs you give yourself.
+The configuration file determines what spells the character casts, when pulling and in combat, where to vendor and repair and what buffs consider.

 Take a look at the class files in `/Json/class` for examples of what you can do.
 Your class file probably exists and just needs to be edited to set the pathing file name.